InkTip

 Saving Private Ryan: After three of the four Ryan brothers are killed in combat, a special operations team is dispatched to find the sole survivor and bring him home.

-Remember that the goal, when pitching, is just to get someone interested in your script.
+Remember that the goal, when pitching, is just to get someone hooked on reading your script.
 That's it, that's all it's about.
-But pitching is just as important as writing because, as the saying goes, a writer who can't sell a story probably can't write one either.
-It's a stupid saying, but let's face it, even Shakespeare had to sell his stories before they got produced.
+Because you already wrote a great script, but you still have to get people to read it.
+And let's face it, even Shakespeare had to sell his stories before they got produced.

 I asked an agent over the phone recently to tell me what a hook is, and this was his reply: